nrfconnect/sdk-nrf/applications/nrf_desktop/doc/battery_charger.rst

     Make sure that the hardware configuration enables charging by default (for example, when the pin to enable charging is not configured).
     Otherwise it will be impossible to enable charging when the battery is empty.

-The module checks the battery state using :c:type:`struct k_delayed_work`.
+The module checks the battery state using :cpp:class:`k_delayed_work`.
 The check is based on the edge interrupt count on the CSO pin in a period of time defined in ``ERROR_CHECK_TIMEOUT_MS``, and on the CSO pin state while the work is processed.

 On a battery state change, the new state is sent using ``battery_state_event``.